Chapter 11 - Defensive

-He considered knocking at the door for only a brief moment, before he let himself in the door and made his way through the darkened house up to the room he knew was Harry's.
+He considered knocking at the door for only a brief moment, before he let himself in and made his way through the darkened house up to the room he knew was Harry's.
 He quietly opened the door and exhaled a large breath he had not realized he had been holding when he saw the sleeping form unharmed on the bed.

 Suddenly feeling apprehensive about waking the boy, Snape walked quietly over to the window.
 After a quick initial inspection he withdrew his wand and began whispering.
 It wasn't until he was nearly finished that he heard a voice from beside him speak softly.

 Snape ignored him until he was finished his incantations and then said, "Just adding some extra protections."

 Harry sat up in bed and said, "What happened, sir?
 Why do I need extra protections?"